Enriqueta Lozano: Career

-Gifted with prodigious talent and unbreakable will, she continued to learn throughout her life by being self-taught.

 In 1846, she published her first poem entitled "In my mother's grave" in the newspaper El Capricho.
 The following year, 1847, she premiered, playing the leading role herself, and published the play Una actriz por amor (An Actress for Love).
 That same year, she was named Academic-Professor of Sciences and Literature, and member of merit of the "Liceo Artístico y Literario de Granada".
 She also became a member of the Sociedad Económica de los Amigos del País of the same city.

 Known in her time as Granada's Sappho, she was a writer of extraordinary production.
 She wrote more than two hundred works, all with a religious and Catholic moral background, covering almost all literary genres: novels, stories, legends, moral studies, poetry, dramas and comedies, biographies of famous women, devotional books, lives of saints, essays, epistles, doctrinal and customs articles, and opera and zarzuela librettos.
 She is credited with the versification of the texts of the Moorish and Christian festivals of Válor and Benínar.
 Despite the ease she showed in the use of language, the scope of her literary work is limited.
 In poetry, se always used octosyllabic and hendecasyllabic verses.
 All of her dramatic works are written in verse and, despite the underlying theatrical instinct in all of them, they can seem artificial and closer to lyric than theater.
 The narrative, developed in environments typical of Romanticism, has characteristics of a serial novel, with a marked dualistic character, moralistic purposes, pronounced sentimentalism, and happy endings.
 She was a pro-Catholic author in contrast to the strong anticlericalism of her time.

 She frequently collaborated in local, regional, and national periodical publications such as El Guadalbullón (Jaén), El Museo Literario (Seville), Ecos del Guadalevín (Ronda), El ángel del hogar (Madrid), Revista Compostelana (Santiago de Compostela), La Ilustración Artística (Barcelona), El Correo (Manila), and locally, Revista Literaria Granadina, El Defensor de Granada, El Eco de Occidente and especially in the magazines La Aurora de María (1868) and La Madre de Familia (1875-1895), founded, directed and financially supported by Lozano.
 Her complete works were published in Granada between 1865 and 1867, in three volumes that included a portrait and a biography written by María del Pilar Sinués.

 She had the support and friendship of important personalities and institutions of local and national culture, such as Carolina Coronado, Fernán Caballero, the Liceo itself, the Ayuntamiento de Granada, and especially the Granada poet, José Salvador de Salvador.